silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 ## Step 4 - Update codebase with references to newly namespaced classes

-This part of the process is identical for module upgrade and project upgrade.
+This part of the process is identical for both module upgrades and project upgrades.

 ```bash
 # If upgrading from inside a test project